SabbirWitcher/ML-Based-Dynamic-Bandwidth-Allocation-for-Mobile-Data-Usage/README.md

-This project aims to predict the required bandwidth for a particular place at a different times of the day.
+This project aims to predict the required bandwidth for a particular place at different times of the day.
 The project uses Time Series Analysis to forecast the required bandwidth using different ML Models.
 We compare and test various models to idenfity the best model so that bandwidth can be efficiently distributed based on previous knowledge.

 Here all the ipynb files of the project are provided.
 The two datasets (From GP and ROBI) are also provided with the code.